 I am a firm believer that the most important time to pay attention to your health is when you are pregnant.
 I think everyone should have a healthy pregnancy and postpartum.
 So many people share the belief that when you are pregnant you “are eating for two” and should throw caution to the wind and eat everything in sight.
 While you do have an increased caloric demand, you still need to pay attention to the quality of food that you eat.
 I was always vigilant of the quality of food that I was eating and made sure to pack in as many nutrients as possible.
-This does not mean potato chips and ice-cream.
+This does not mean potato chips and ice cream.
 Yes, I did crave those foods as many do!
 I simply found other, more nutritionally dense foods to satisfy those cravings.

 You NEED “Superfoods” daily!

 Let’s face it, some days you do not feel much like eating when you are pregnant — or you don’t have much room to eat towards the end!
 There were days in my first trimesters that I just wanted to sleep all day, actually making food seemed impossible.
 This is why it’s important to have some super healthy staple foods on hand so you can just grab them out of the fridge and pack in a lot of nutrition with little to no effort, or without having to consume a huge amount of food.
 What are these foods?
 Fermented foods, organ meats, eggs, leafy greens, and healthy fats.
-I focused on very nutrient dense foods throughout my pregnancy.
-Eggs and liver being two of my daily staples.
+I focused on very nutrient-dense foods throughout my pregnancy.
+Eggs and liver are two of my daily staples.
 The bonus is that these foods are very affordable, so healthy eating while pregnant does not have to break the bank!
 Also, eat a rainbow to ensure that you are getting a variety of phytonutrients, enzymes, and vitamins & minerals.
 Keep it easy: sip bone broth throughout the day, make a big salad every night, eat a few scoops of sauerkraut every day, pack in some organ meats!
 Eat them daily, however you do it!

 - Here is how I ate liver and sardines every day